alvinnguyen116/seva-map/README.md

 <hr>
 That should cover the basics of using this map.
 Read the comments in the code to see how I implemented this map.
 I cited several sources in the code which made working with JSON data much easier.
 Also, check out the google map API documentation for a deeper understand and how to get started: <a href="https://developers.google.com/maps/documentation/" target='_blank'>Google Map API Documentation</a> <br>

 This project was initiated by the Seva Foundation to improve the now-deprecated google program "MyMaps".
-We didn't like how "MyMaps" algorithm would randomly add pictures and unnecessary information to the info windows.
+We didn't like how the "MyMaps" algorithm would randomly add unnecessary information to the info windows.
 The key goals in this projects were the following:
   - marker clustering
-  - obvious legend
+  - an obvious legend
-  - custom images
+  - custom imaging
-  - filter capability
+  - filter capabilities
 <p> This map project started in May and ended in August 2017.
 Design decisions were influenced by Adam Chew, the web master, and the programs team. </p>
 <hr>
 If you have any questions or concerns, feel free to shoot me an email: alvinnguyen116@gmail.com